Pre-Recording vs Live Streaming

 - Studio Quality recording.
 Riverside acts as a double-ender - locally recording each video track.
 This means that the quality of your recording is not dependent on your internet connection.
 The only limitation is your equipment.

-- You can record each individual participant in full HD which means each of you will be looking and sounding your best.
+- You can record each individual participant in up to 4K video and with up to 48kHz audio which means each of you will be looking and sounding your best.

-- The ability to record each participant individually gives you greater creative freedom in post-production.
+- The ability to record separate audio and video tracks for each participant gives you greater creative freedom in post-production.

 - Riverside progressively uploads your recording during your session, as well as automatically backing up your files to the cloud - all of this protects against data loss.